-DAY seven, possibly, of this meander around South America and the first chance to draw breath, sit down and take stock of what has happened over the opening week.
+DAY seven, apparently, of this meander around South America and the first chance to draw breath, sit down and take stock of what has happened over the opening week.

-It is not the intended chance, should be down the road in Banos rather than heeding the need to stay within sight of the facilities.
+It is not the intended chance, should be down the road in Banos with most of the others but for the need to stay within sight of the facilities.

-But between the runs to the loo (nothing too major and, until today, not one that has really stopped me) and application of sun cream, anti-mosquito spray and cream once it clearly hasn’t worked, we have crammed plenty in.
+But between the runs to the loo (nothing too major and, until today, not one that has stopped me) and application of sun cream, anti-mosquito spray and more cream once it clearly has not worked, we have crammed plenty in.

 What we have learned over the last seven days:

 - The names of our 17 fellow passengers – a mixture of Brits, a liberal sprinkling of Americans and a few Aussies complemented by a Belgian, Spaniard, German, Japanese and a Venezuelan, together with tour leader Danny, South African driver Will and truck Spongebob (it is big, square and yellow).

 - If it leaks, 100 per cent Deet spray melts your bag (not mine).